P. K. Monnappa: During Operation Polo

 Within the Nizam's realm, Razakars led by Kasim Razvi, had stepped up their campaign.
-On 16 September, faced with imminent defeat, the Nizam summoned the Prime Minister Mir Laik Ali and requested his resignation by the morning of the following day.
+On 16 September, faced with imminent defeat, the Nizam summoned Prime Minister Mir Laik Ali and requested his resignation by the morning of the following day.
 The resignation was delivered along with the resignations of the entire cabinet.
 On the noon of 17 September, a messenger brought a personal note from the Nizam to India's Agent General to Hyderabad, K.M.
 Munshi summoning him to the Nizam's office at 1600 hours.
 At the meeting, the Nizam stated "The vultures have resigned.
 I don't know what to do".
 Munshi advised the Nizam to secure the safety of the citizens of Hyderabad by issuing appropriate orders to the Commander of the Hyderabad State Army, Major General El Edroos.
 Munshi also suggested that the Nizam might make a broadcast welcoming the Indian "Police action" and withdrawing his complaint to the Security Council.
 Munshi explained and offered to help draft the speech.
 The speech was in English.
 Nobody bothered to translate it into Urdu.
-After the broadcast the Nizam drove back to King Kothi Palace to brood.
+After the broadcast, the Nizam drove back to King Kothi Palace to brood.
 Major General El Edroos offered his surrender of the Hyderabad State Forces to Major General (later General and Army Chief) Joyanto Nath Chaudhuri at Secunderabad.
 Within five days the "police action", actually a military operation, was all but over.
-The Nizam received the ceremonial post of Rajpramukh (equivalent to a governor) in 1950, but resigned from this office when the states were re-organized in 1956.
+The Nizam received the ceremonial post of Rajpramukh (equivalent to a governor) in 1950 but resigned from this office when the states were re-organized in 1956.

 Following the escape of Mir Laiq Ali after his resignation and Hyderabad's surrender, PK Monnappa, IP, then Inspector-General of Police from Madras State, had been specially brought in to replace BBS Jetley.
 Later he quelled the unrest that followed in the aftermath of Operation Polo when landlords who supported the Nizam terrorised the common people in Nalgonda in Hyderabad in around 1950 as police chief of Hyderabad under Home Minister Sardar Patel's command.